DingshanDeng/ysoisochrone/docs/source/models.md

 Data are downloaded from https://github.com/gfeiden/MagneticUpperSco/?tab=readme-ov-file

-By default, we use the standard nonmagnetic tracks that are in the public repo from here: https://github.com/gfeiden/MagneticUpperSco/tree/master/models/trk/std
+By default, we use the **nonmagnetic** tracks that are in the public repo from here: https://github.com/gfeiden/MagneticUpperSco/tree/master/models/trk/std

 **Caution**: There are known issues with model isochrones at very young ages (below 10 Myr).
 Proceed with caution.
 Updated models that rectify known issues are available from the author.